 Here is a tutorial to show you how to password protect your files within the app.
 You’ll want to scroll down to the section on “Security”.

 Court reporters may also choose to password protect the PDFs they send to you.
-If this is the case, iAnnotate PDF is also equipped to store the passwords for those PDFs.
+If this is the case, iAnnotate is also equipped to store the passwords for those PDFs.

 For Additional Security